 - When recovery has finished, you’ll be met with an overview screen of the actions performed.

-Recovering files on a Mac has never been easier, especially when you use Disk Drill.
+Recovering files on a Mac has never been easier, especially when you use Disk Drill for Mac.

-Like Recuva, Disk Drill is a top-rated recovery solution for Mac that specializes in the recovery of lost or deleted data.
-We use Disk Drill due to its intuitive design, robust functionality, and wide array of features.
-It’s also easy to use, making it great for both technical and non-technical users.
+Disk Drill is a top-rated recovery solution for Mac that specializes in the recovery of lost or deleted data, just how it does on Windows.
+We continue to recommend Disk Drill due to its intuitive design, ease of use, and a wide array of features.

-Follow these below steps to recovery data from a wiped hard drive on Mac:
+Follow these below steps to recover data from a wiped hard drive on Mac:

 - Download and install Disk Drill.
 Open it.

 - Click on the drive that was erased or wiped.

 - In the drop-down menu on the right side of the window, make sure that All recovery methods is selected.
 Click Search for lost data.
 Disk Drill will begin scanning your drive for recoverable data.